 The fact that prevention is more effective than reaction is also true in the event of a cyber attack.
 Your business can be efficiently prepared for IT security incidents through joint workshops.
 This includes working out a strategy for an emergency and assembling teams of internal and external experts.
 The focus of our consultants here is on easy-to-implement, resource-efficient, yet effective measures.

-IRMA (Incident Readiness Maturity Assessment)
+Evaluation of your organization with IRMA (Incident Readiness Maturity Assessment)

 The focus here is on evaluating the defensibility of your organization.
 The SEC Defence Team assesses the status quo by reviewing the vulnerability management, the monitoring and the architecture up to the incident management and business continuity.
 This service is concluded with an intensive workshop in which suitable and feasible measures are developed to improve your company's position in the future.